 This slow-cooked pork, either in the oven or over a fire, is what many Ecuadorians serve at large events.
 In many cases, you’ll see it being cut and served straight from the pig itself (somewhat similar to a turkey during Thanksgiving, except way bigger).
 It’s often sold at many of the larger markets found throughout Ecuador.

 If you like potatoes, you are going to love llapingachos!
 This recipe consists of mashed potato that’s shaped into a patty and then fried.
 They are filled with fresh cheese (which ends up melting perfectly when fried) is a popular side dish in the Ecuadorian highlands.
 It’s usually served alongside hornado and fritada, but it can also be eaten on its own.
-A tip from a local: throw a fried egg on top of your llapingachos to give it that extra big of scrumptiousness!
+A tip from a local: throw a fried egg on top of your llapingachos to give it extra-scrumptiousness!

 A hearty and thick potato soup that’s served with slices of fresh farmer’s cheese and avocado wedges.
 Definitely a must for a cold day in the highlands.